monkey2000/wtfcf/README.md

 #wtfcf
-> Still under heavy development.
+> Still under development.
+Currently, it only support C-family language.

 ## Installation
 To install it: